 Musandam: Diverse area with reefs, walls, limestone substrate, caves, coral gardens, some strong current.
 900 species of fish.
 Pelagics include manta and eagle rays, dolphins, whale sharks, mola mola, hawksbill and green turtles.
 Also home to spiny lobster, cleaner shrimp, and other creatures.
 Sandy cave bottoms with skates, rays, and sharks.
 Schools of tuna and jacks.

-Bandar Kayam: 15 dive sites southeast of Muscat.
+Bandar Khayran: 15 dive sites southeast of Muscat.
 Variety of sites – shallow coral reefs, swim-throughs, and drop-offs to 100ft/30m.
-Rich soft and hard corals, Giant honeycomb moray eels, lobsters, stingrays, turtles, nudibranchs, pipefish, and gigantic schools of fish.
+Rich soft and hard corals, giant honeycomb moray eels, lobsters, stingrays, turtles, nudibranchs, pipefish, and gigantic schools of fish.

 Al Munnasir Wreck: Artificial reef of a scuttled 3000 ton 276ft/84m ship at a depth of 100ft/30m.
 Lots of fish including huge morays and grouper, large schools of snapper and goatfish, resident turtles and rays.